y9c/pseudoU-BIDseq/docs/Advanced-Customization.md

 ## Cache internal files to speed up

-Add the following setting in the configure file, to turn on `keep_internal` (default: false).
-Once internal files, including refernce index and mapping bam files, are cached, you do not need to re-run some analysis when you add more sequening reads.
+Add the following setting in the configure file to turn on `keep_internal` (default: false).
+Once internal files, including refernce index and mapping bam files, are cached, you do not need to re-run some steps of the pipeline when you add more sequening reads.

 ```yaml
 keep_internal: true